vanessaxuuan/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

 Congratulations!
-You've learned what each thing on the app means, and some basic commands that you can use right now to get started!
+You've learned what each component in the app is, and some basic commands that you can use right now to get started!
 If you want more details on what each command does, you can refer to [Features](#features) for a better understanding.

 --------------------------------------------------------------------------------------------------------------------

-## Features
+## Commands

 <div markdown="block" class="alert alert-info">